 So where is the link with trust?

 Quite simply, whilst ever your relationship is transactional and reactive, neither party is giving or receiving a great deal.
 You could say that it is a safe relationship, but not necessarily engaging for either party.
 The other end of the scale is a higher risk place for both parties; but the potential return for the relationship and the business is far greater.
 Rather than being reactive and pulled in at the last minute, or after the fact, and put in a position to make the most of the decisions that have been made around you, you are in the middle of the those decisions.
 A trusted relationship will see you invited to contribute to key decisions or to make recommendations ahead of time.
 The risk is greater because you are working to a certain extent with the unknown, and providing guidance that may not come off the way you plan.
 In other words you are putting yourself out there; laying your professional self bare by sharing what you think about something that quite possibly hasn’t happened yet.
-That’s a scary proposition in many respects for most people; and that’s what makes this a higher risk place to be.
+That can be a scary proposition for some people; and that’s what makes this a higher risk place to be.
 But anyone who has operated from this position will tell you the rewards are much higher – especially when things go to plan.
 And in those moments when things don’t go plan?
 You will find that the failure will be offset by the fact that you came from a place of experience and credibility.

-Above the line behaviours are the things we do or say that impact everything from creating first impressions, through to role modelling and reinforcing outcomes we are hoping to achieve.
+Observable behaviours are the things we do or say that impact everything from creating first impressions, through to role modelling and reinforcing outcomes we are hoping to achieve.
 To move to a position of trust, there are a few key behavioural considerations to take into account:

 How you ‘turn up’.
 Remember that first impressions count, and whilst you don’t want to be giving up who you are, there is an element of alignment that needs to occur between who you are, and who your client is (and where they are), to establish the first non-verbal elements of rapport.
 Really good business partners know that building trust and a relationship commences before they’ve even opened their mouth.
 An important element of your first impression is the ‘pre-first impression’.
 You may be meeting an internal client for the first time; but what reputation are you bringing with you?
 Are you known for a solid, dependable level of delivery or a hit and miss track record.
 Your reputation, and pre-first impression should be top of mind and this is especially true for internal business partners where the ability for your internal clients to connect, gossip and share experiences is much easier than it is if you were dealing with external clients.
 This all forms part of the package that will walk through the office door of your new client.